CanBayraktaroglu/C-ML/README.md

 - `src/DeepLearning/`: Contains the source code for the Deep Learning implementation.
 Key files include:

   - [`dl.c`](src/DeepLearning/dl.c): The main entry point for the program.
+  - [`models.h`](src/DeepLearning/models.h): Header file for the Deep Learning Models implementation.
-  - [`dl.h`](src/DeepLearning/dl.h): Header file for the Deep Learning implementation.
+  - [`layers.h`](src/DeepLearning/layers.h): Header file for the Deep Learning Layers implementation.
+  - [`act_fn.h`](src/DeepLearning/act_fn.h): Header file for the Activation Functions implementation.
+  - [`loss.h`](src/DeepLearning/loss.h): Header file for the Loss implementation.
+  - [`optimizer.h`](src/DeepLearning/optimizer.h): Header file for the Optimizer implementation.

 This project implements a modular neural network architecture, allowing for the creation of various network topologies.
 It includes implementations of:

-Feedforward layers
+- Feedforward layers
-Activation functions (ReLU, Sigmoid, Tanh) Optimization algorithms (Stochastic Gradient Descent, Adam) Loss functions (Mean Squared Error, Cross-Entropy)
+- Activation functions (ReLU, Sigmoid, Tanh)
+- Optimization algorithms (Stochastic Gradient Descent, Adam)
+- Loss functions (Mean Squared Error, Cross-Entropy)

 The neural network can be trained using backpropagation and supports both classification and regression tasks.
 To use the Deep Learning implementation, you need to define your network architecture, prepare your dataset, and then use the provided functions to train and evaluate your model.
 Detailed usage instructions can be found in the source code comments.